microsoft/code-with-engineering-playbook/continuous-integration/readme.md

   - If the build step happens to fail then the build pipeline run status should be reported as failed including relevant logs and stacktraces.
 - [ ] **Test Automation Data Dependencies**
   - Any mocked dataset(s) used for unit and end-to-end integration tests should be checked into the mainline repository.
 Minimize any external data dependencies with your build process.
+- [ ] **Code Coverage Checks**
+  - We recommend integrating code coverage tools within your build stage.
+Most coverage tools fail builds when the test coverage falls below a minimum threshold(80% coverage).
+The coverage report should be published to your CI system to track a time series of variations.

 ## Git Driven Workflow